 Copy editing = mechanical editing

 One course from Editors Canada describes this stage of editing like so: "Substantive editing, also known as structural editing, focuses on the content, organization, and presentation of an entire text, from the title through to the ending.
 Substantive editors help writers define their goals, identify their readers, and shape the manuscript in the best possible way.
 They clarify the argument, fix the pacing, suggest improvements, and draw missing pieces from the author. ...
 Substantive editing is the first step in the editing or revising process, and there is no point in copy editing a text that needs substantive work."
-Others refer to it as developmental editing, specify that it covers concept, craft, structure, plot, world-building, and character development, and confirm again that it's also called a structural or substantive edit.
+Other materials from EC refer to it as developmental editing, specify that it covers concept, craft, structure, plot, world-building, and character development, and confirm that it's also called a structural or substantive edit.